 Helping Nations in Need Through Good Deeds

 Last month, the Church of God in Denver, Colorado, held a charity concert that successfully raised $50,000, which the Church donated to UN CERF to aid Haiti after Hurricane Matthew.

 The Church of God first collaborated with the United Nations in 2010, after donating funds to aid victims of the Haiti earthquake.
 Again, in 2015, the Church of God provided aid to victims of the Nepal earthquake.

 In his speech, General Pastor pointed out, “The world is now experiencing the devastating effects of wars, famines, earthquakes, and climate change.
 Although much has been done, we now need to do even more.”

 “These disasters are not isolated to just one country.
 Therefore, the Church of God regards all seven billion people in the global community as our family and cares about them.”

-“With the heart of Heavenly Mother, the Church of God looks forward to continue supporting the UN CERF as well as other entities of the United Nations to provide aid to those in need.”
+“With the heart of Heavenly Mother, the Church of God will continue to support the UN CERF as well as other entities of the United Nations to provide aid to those in need.”